ammar123A/docs/content/c-sharp/concepts/math-functions/terms/round/round.md

 The `Math.Round()` method takes up to three parameters:

-- `value1` is the only required parameter and is either a decimal or double.
+- `value1` is the only required parameter and is either a decimal or doubles.
 - `value2` would be an integer ranging from -2,147,483,648 to 2,147,483,647 (int32), or it could be a specific mode that is called from the `MidpointRounding` `enum`.
 - `value3` would be the mode if `value2` was of type int32.
 The modes include: `ToEven`, `AwayFromZero`, `ToZero`, and `TowardZero`.